josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 ## There are no benefits without tradeoffs

-While for the most part it's perfectly fine if we simply see the same thing in two different ways, there's one universal truth I think it's important that we agree to as common ground before proceeding, namely: _benefits always come with tradeoffs_.
+While for the most part it's perfectly fine if we simply see the same thing in two different, or even opposite ways, there's one universal truth I think it's important that we agree to as common ground before proceeding: _benefits always come with tradeoffs_.

-That is: complexity in software exists, even if it's remanded to a place you don't regularly experience it.
+That is: complexity always exists, even if it's remanded to a place you don't regularly experience it.

 <CalloutPlusQuote>

-Any time something seems to get better and easier, it's just because the complexity moved somewhere else, with a new and different set of tradeoffs.
+Any time something seems to get better and easier, it's almost certainly because the complexity moved somewhere else, with a new and different set of tradeoffs.

 </CalloutPlusQuote>

 Don't get me wrong; that's still usually a good thing.
-The new set is generally better than the old set (though not always).
+The new set is generally preferable to the old set.

 Regardless, though: we should be incredibly wary of any product that claims it's eliminated the complexity—destroyed it, removed it, turned it into nothing—without acknowledging whatever they did, and however good it might be, still has distinct disadvantages.

+A frontend-focused example might be code tooling.
+In the days before the bundlers and compilers we have now (Webpack, Vite, etc.), shipping a minimal code bundle that worked well across all browsers and platforms was wildly complex.
+These days, it's close to trivial.
+But the complexity isn't gone; it's just usually locked inside a little Pandora's box called `node_modules`, and you know well that it still very much exists if you've ever suddenly found your project completely unworkable by some failing somewhere in the toolchain.

-A real-world example: watering crops at scale is a hard problem, and I don't think any modern farmer would want to go back to the way things used to be done a century or two ago.
-But still: implementing and maintaining a technologically sophisticated irrigation system comes with its own set of hard problems.
+As a more real-world example: watering crops at scale is a hard problem, and I don't think any modern farmer would want to go back to the way things used to be done a century or two ago.
+Still, though: implementing and maintaining a technologically sophisticated irrigation system comes with its own set of hard problems.
 The complexity is not less (if anything, it's more), but it's shifted to a new area.

-A more frontend-focused example might be code tooling.
-In the days before bundlers and compilers, shipping a minimal code bundle that worked well across all browsers and platforms was a nightmare.
-These days, it's close to trivial.
-But again: the complexity isn't gone; it's just usually locked inside a little Pandora's box called `node_modules`, and you know well that it still very much exists if you've ever suddenly found your project completely unworkable by some failing somewhere in the toolchain.
+The farmer might not feel it every day, but when they do, they feel it much more acutely.

 <CalloutPlusQuote>